alexlop29/use-launch-darkly-to-ease-data-governance/README.md

 - [Launch Darkly Provider](https://registry.terraform.io/providers/launchdarkly/launchdarkly/latest/docs)

 ## 🔈 Disclaimer
-The scope of this project is limited to showcasing how to leverage Auth0 Actions, AWS S3 Buckets, and Launch Darkly kill switches to dynamically toggle the storage location based on the user's geographic information.
-Given the minimalastic approach taken, there are several areas of potential improvements, such as rate-limiting the upload route, scanning the user upload for malicious input, randomly-generated file names, and improved error handling.
-While these functionalties have not yet been included, please `watch` the project as they will be added soon.
+The scope is limited to showcasing how to leverage Auth0 Actions, AWS S3 Buckets, and Launch Darkly kill switches to dynamically toggle the storage location based on the user's geographic information.
+Given the minimalistic approach, the project lacks several improvements, such as rate-limiting the upload route, scanning the user upload for malicious input, implementing randomly-generated file names, and improving error handling.
+Please continue to `watch` the project for updates.

 ## 🚧 To Do
 - Clean up.